nakulnandhakumar/kaust_puf/README.md

 | `scipy`       | Scientific computing library with modules for optimization, integration, and statistics. |
 | `seaborn`     | Statistical data visualization library built on top of matplotlib.         |

-### Installation
-It is recommended to set up a virtual environment and conduct all project work inside.
+**Installation:** It is recommended to set up a virtual environment and conduct all project work inside.
 Install all required dependencies inside virtual environment via `pip`:
 ```bash
 pip install numpy matplotlib pandas torch scipy seaborn
 ```